brandonborkholder/mirur/README.md

 ## Building

-The update-site branch contains the website and the update-site folder for releases.
-Both the development branch (e.g. master) and update-site need to be checked out alongside each other build.
-The update-site branch is in a folder named mirur-update-site on the same level as the mirur repository for development.
+The `gh-pages` branch contains the website and the update-site folder for releases.
+Both the development branch (e.g. `master`) and `gh-pages` need to be checked out alongside each other build.
+The build assumes `gh-pages` is checked out in a folder called `mirur-update-site` at the same level as the main code.
+For example, `mirur` and `mirur-update-site` are sibling folders.

 ```
 cd mirur